If This Is Love: Background

-"If This Is Love" was written by Joe Belmaati, Mich Hansen, Vince Clarke, Alison Moyet, John Reid, Remee and Ina Wroldsen for the group’s debut album Chasing Lights.
+"If This Is Love" was written by Joe Belmaati, Mich Hansen, Vince Clarke, Alison Moyet, John Reid, Remee and Ina Wroldsen for the group's debut album Chasing Lights.

-The track samples Yazoo's 1982 single "Situation" (written by Vince Clarke and Alison Moyet) as its heavily synthesised backing rhythm, the difference between the rhythm of "If This Is Love" is that it is in A♭-tune, in comparison to the original's C♭-tune.
-The song was produced by Danish producers Joe Belmaati and Cutfather.
+The track samples Yazoo's 1982 single "Situation" (written by Vince Clarke and Alison Moyet) as its heavily synthesised backing rhythm; the difference between the rhythm of "If This Is Love" is that it is in A♭-tune, in comparison to the original's C♭-tune.
+The song was produced by Danish producers Joe Belmaati and Cutfather, also known as the duo Cutfather & Joe.
 The song features additional backing vocals from Danish singer Nabiha.
 Belmaati has also been credited for the keyboard and percussion instrumentation in the song, as well as for doing its engineering, mixing and programming.
 The song was mastered by Dick Beetham, and Graham Archer assisted in its engineering and recording.

 "If This Is Love" is an upbeat dance-pop, electropop and synthpop song.
 Its style has also been described by music critics as "obligatory fluffy summery pop", "pure uplifting pop", "an 80's throwback" and "an electro-soul number".
 The song has a feisty and danceable feel to it that would appeal as anthemic to the gay community.
 It is 3 minutes and 23 seconds in length.
 Written in the key of A♭ minor, the beat is set in common time and moves at a mid-tempo 117 beats per minute.
 The song was constructed around a keyboard and percussion arrangement that follows an A♯m–E♯m-F chord progression which forms the song's hook.

 The vocals in the track are auto-tuned.
 Mollie King sings the response in the first and second verses, a backing vocal during the song's middle 8, and she opens and closes the song with a "Yeah!".
 Una Healy sings the call in the first verse as well as the bridge to the first and second choruses with Rochelle Wiseman, and some vocals after every chorus.
 Wiseman sings the bridges to the first and second choruses with Healy, as well as the song's middle 8.
 Frankie Sandford sings the solo parts in every chorus.
 Vanessa White sings the call in the second verse as well as backing vocals after the middle 8 and during the final chorus.

 The song lyrics refer to love-hate relationships, the definition of love and its complications that can lead to situations of stalking.
 Healy elaborates:

 It's about a love/hate relationship really.
 These two people are falling in love but they're scared of getting hurt.
 The verses are all about one of them stalking the other one, hanging out outside the other's window.